-Parameter assignment of the redundancy is not set by STEP 7 (redundancy alternatives)
+Parameter assignment of the redundancy is not set by STEP7 (redundancy alternatives)

-This option only affects switches.
-Select this option if you want to set the properties for media redundancy using alternative mechanism or tools such as Web based Management (WBM), CLI or SNMP.
+This option affects all SCALANCE X switches.
+Select this option during configuration in STEP7 if you want to set the properties for media redundancy using alternative mechanisms such as WBM, CLI or SNMP.

-If you enable this option, existing redundancy settings from WBM, CLI or SNMP, are retained and are not overwritten.
+If you enable this option, existing redundancy settings are retained and are not overwritten.
 The parameters in the "MRP configuration" box are then reset and grayed out.
 The entries then have no meaning.